Coconut Queendom FAQ

 Nowadays there are a lot of coconut oil brands on the market, it’s great to have so much choice.

 I like to try out different ones, especially those that support local communities and practise sustainable agriculture.

-I travel often and one of the coolest things about it is to discover new local products.
+I travel often and one of the greatest things about it is to discover new local products.
 Many of these companies export their products, so you can order on the internet from wherever you are based.
-You can read about their story and by choosing their product you get to support a positive cause that improves someone’s quality of life.
+You can read their story and by choosing their product you get to support a positive cause that improves someone’s quality of life.

 Anything crafted with love from pure, natural ingredients and in balance with man and nature just tastes the best!